Eindhoven Airport

-Eindhoven Airport (IATA: EIN, ICAO: EHEH) is an airport located 7.6 km west of Eindhoven, Netherlands.
-In terms of the number of served passengers, it is the second largest airport in the Netherlands, with 6.2 million passengers in 2018 (well behind Schiphol, which served more than 70 million passengers).
+Eindhoven Airport (IATA: EIN, ICAO: EHEH) is an international airport located 7.6 km west of Eindhoven, Netherlands.
+In terms of the number of served passengers, it is the second largest airport in the Netherlands, with 6.8 million passengers in 2023.
 The airport is used by both civilian and military traffic.

 History

 Early years

 The airport was founded in 1932 as a grass strip under the name Vliegveld Welschap (Welschap Airfield).
-In 1939 the airfield was acquired for use by the Air Force, as concerns over a military conflict with Germany increased.
+In 1939, the airfield was acquired for use by the Air Force, as concerns over a military conflict with Germany increased.
 The airfield was quickly captured by German forces during the Battle of the Netherlands and re-used by them under the name Fliegerhorst Eindhoven.
 The airfield was expanded and improved by the Germans, with three paved runways and numerous hangars and support buildings being constructed.

 The airfield was captured by American paratroopers during Operation Market Garden.
 Damage to the airfield was repaired and the airfield was re-used as an Advanced Landing Ground by both US and British forces under the designation B-78.

 The airfield was returned to the Royal Netherlands Air Force in 1952.
-It was home to crews flying the Republic F-84G Thunderjet, Republic F-84F Thunderstreak, Northrop NF-5A/B, and finally the General Dynamics F-16A/B Fighting Falcon.
+It was home to crews flying the Republic F-84 Thunderjet, Republic F-84F Thunderstreak, Northrop NF-5A/B, and finally the General Dynamics F-16A/B Fighting Falcon.
 316 Squadron flew the F-16 and was inactivated in April 1994.

 Development since the 1980s

 In 1984, a terminal building for civilian air traffic was constructed, based on a Leo de Bever design.
 After the end of the Cold War, Eindhoven was transformed into a military transport base.
 Initially it was home to F27-300M Troopship aircraft.
 Over the years, Fokker 50, Fokker 60, McDonnell Douglas KDC-10, Lockheed C-130 Hercules and Gulfstream IV aircraft were stationed at the air base.
-The Fokker aircraft have been retired.
+The Fokker and KDC-10 aircraft have now been retired.